No events today

 Do you knit, crochet or sew or are you a beginner looking for a start?
 Join us for a weekly meetup and bring your ideas or current projects.
 We will have lessons for beginning knitters with long-time beloved resident Cleary Donovan.
 Materials and tools provided.

-We have computer guided basis computer competency course to help you understand and use computers and other technology.
-Also come in and get help with software issues like email, Office, etc. or get hardware help with your laptop or phone.
+We can help you understand and use computers and other technology.
+You will get help with software issues like email, Microsoft Office, etc. or get troubleshooting help with your laptop or phone.
 Come in and let us help you learn.

 Join APL for an evening of Dungeons and Dragons!
 Both new and experienced players are welcome.
 This event is for teens and adults 14 and over.
 There will be two tables for beginners as well as space for you to bring your own campaign.
 We will have some supplies, but please bring your own if you have them.